MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.CountOfMultiRoundTripsUpload -** Count of round trips to the server used to troubleshoot performance and network issues

-  - **Data.DialogId -** Set if a UI dialog was displayed during Open, indicating a that a warning message was displayed to the user
+  - **Data.DialogId -** Set if a UI dialog was displayed during Open, indicating that a warning message was displayed to the user

   - **Data.DidFallbackToDAV -** Set if the document was opened using an older file transfer protocol